markongithub/clever_buses_py/docs/state_fair_2024/index.md

 But as a passenger you don't really care about the raw number of trips.
 You care about how long you had to wait, and how long the trip took.
 So here is a graph of wait times for each route and direction.
 (Skip further down to see how this was calculated.)

+In this and all the other graphs, you can click on the route labels to include or exclude particular routes.

 {% include plotly_export.html %}

 For example, the afternoon of August 27 I went to Destiny USA to get the 909 bus to the fair, in anticipation of the Blue Öyster Cult show.
 A huge crowd of people was already waiting in the hot sun.
 Sure enough, when I zoom in on the afternoon of August 27 on that graph, I see exactly what I expected - a 37 minute gap between 3:58 and 4:35 PM.
 That's not great.